 It was a lesson we have shared with so many of the couples we minister to.
 Because the truth of this lesson holds true for many couples who are hurting.
 Although there can be a large variety of issues that cause a marriage to struggle, it is also true that at the heart of all of those issues is the brokenness inside each individual.
 And as the old saying says, “hurting people hurt people.”

 No matter what is going on in the marriage that should be fixed there must be an understanding in order to heal the marriage healing in the individuals must come first.
-Because it is absolutely impossible to have healthy marriage that is growing in oneness while one or both partners are suffering from some deep wounds from their past.
+Because it is absolutely impossible to have a healthy marriage that is growing in oneness while one or both partners are suffering from some deep wounds from their past.
 Now it is possible to have a marriage that is surviving and has learned how to cope with dysfunction, but there will always be limitations in the marriage until the individuals are healthy and whole.

 For the hurting

 If you are reading this and you are the one who is hurting from deep emotional pain, I want to encourage you.
 You can get through this and you can be healed from the past that has been haunting you.
-You can have the life you have always wanted but has always seemed out of reach.
+You can have the life you always wanted but always seemed out of reach.

 But there are some important truths I must share with you.
 And I hope you will trust that this is my attempt to do as the bible says, “speak the truth in love.”